christc4/websites-2024/tutorial.avsbq.org/tailoring/shoe_polishing.md

 There are a lot of opinions on shoe polishing, hundreds out there, but I am old- 19, and do not care for them.

+do not polish where creases are

+good polish lasts years! however, hydration,

+why i dont like polish shoes, if you are boarding a train, incase you drop your shoes
 # Equipment

+I dont like patent leather, looks cheap and tacky

+Shined shoes are indeed beautiful but are they worth the headache you decide?

 *Polish*:
 - Cheap shoes, Kiwi